mgraphic/mgraphic/README.md

 ## Key Projects

+**[Cafe Online Ordering](https://github.com/mgraphic/SBC-Cafe-Mobile-Order)** | A work-in-progress application that allows visiters to order coffee and other cafe items at South Bay Church in Florida.

 **[Cipher Token](https://github.com/mgraphic/cipher-token)** [ [npm](https://www.npmjs.com/package/@mgraphic/cipher-token) ] | A published NPM package that simplifies encoding and decoding secrets keys to be stored in non-private locations

 **[Word Finder](https://github.com/mgraphic/Word-Finder)** [ [demo](http://word-finder.kmarshall.com) ] | A mono repo application that provides a word search lookup for your favorite word games that harnesses Docker Compose